networkop/networkop.github.io/content/post/2022-11-cue-ansible.md

 This could also be a good place to introduce additional constraints for values, for example to verify that BGP ASN is within a valid range or IP addresses are valid.
 In general, once you've started with a simple schema, you can continue mixing in more policies to tighten the range of allowed values and improve the overall data integrity.

-TODO: DELETE?
-In its ultimate state, a schema may include a list of required features that need to be enabled for a network protocol,preferred range of network identifiers (VLANs, VNIs, RD/RTs, etc.), becoming an up-to-date network design document.

 Let's see a concrete example of how to develop a CUE schema to validate input variables for Cumulus's `golden turtle` [Ansible modules](https://gitlab.com/cumulus-consulting/goldenturtle/cumulus_ansible_modules.git).
 Get yourself a copy of this repository:

 ```bash